branley1/hello-world/README.md

    <img src="http://g.recordit.co/zfBkVEV7Sw.gif" width=200><br>

 ### Required User Stories
 - [x] 1.
-User sees custom text in a label - Hello from Branley!
+User sees custom text in a label - Hello from Branley
 - [x] 2.
 User see's custom background color.
 - [x] 3.
 User can tap a button to change the text color of the label.